-(previous page; acrylic on portrait linen mounted on gatorfoam, 20x30) depicts Goleta Beach, which offers breathtaking surprises every day and in every season even though Burtt has been painting there for 35 years. ne afternoon last autumn, Marcia Burtt set up her portable easel on a spit of land that forms the seaward edge of the Goleta Slough, an estuary just north of Santa Barbara, where freshwater creeks trickling down from the Santa Ynez Mountains meet tidal waters from the Pacific to form a broad, brackish lagoon.
+ONE AFTERNOON LAST autumn, Marcia Burtt set up her portable easel on a spit of land that forms the seaward edge of the Goleta Slough, an estuary just north of Santa Barbara, where freshwater creeks trickling down from the Santa Ynez Mountains meet tidal waters from the Pacific to form a broad, brackish lagoon.
 Instead of looking out to the ocean, as she's likely to do from that vantage point, she faced inland, across the water toward a gap in the headlands that revealed the California coastal range beyond.

 "The sun was overhead and shining into the shallow water, which was pretty still that day," she recalls.
 "It hit the sand about a foot below the surface and reflected upward, radiating its bright yellow color."
 Other details called out to her as well: some terns in the water; a stand of eucalyptus on one side of the gap, a cliff on the other; and, as she so poetically describes, "the runnels of water, wetting the sands."
-She set up a 20x30 canvas, opened her box of more than a dozen acrylic colors, took out her brushes and began to paint.
+She set up a 20-by-30-inch canvas, opened her box of more than a dozen acrylic colors that enable her to mix a rainbow of hues, took out her brushes, and began to paint.